Bentley High School (Livonia, Michigan): Beginnings

 Before the school was built, high school students in the district attended either Redford Union High School in Redford Township or Plymouth High School in nearby Plymouth.
-Because the city was growing, the decision was made in 1945 to build a high school in the city.
+Because the community was growing, the decision was made in 1945 to build a high school in the city.
 Most in the community wanted to call the school Livonia High School, but it was eventually named after George N. Bentley, a former student at Elm Elementary School in the district and a school board member at the time of the school's groundbreaking in 1946.
 The original two-story building also housed seventh and eighth graders during the first few years of operation.
 As the population of Livonia grew during the 1950s, the school required expansion.
-During the 1950s, two wings, a gymnasium, auto shop area, pool, auditorium and multi-purpose room were added to the school.
+During the 1950s, two wings, a gymnasium, an auto shop area, a pool, an auditorium, and a multi-purpose room were added to the school.

 1960s

-Because of continued growth in the district (approximately 2,500 students per year district-wide), ground was broken for a second high school named Franklin High School, which opened in the 1962-63 school year.
+Because of continued growth in the district (approximately 2,500 students per year district-wide), the ground was broken for a second high school named Franklin High School, which opened in the 1962-63 school year.
 During the 1961–62 school year, over 600 Franklin High School sophomores shared Bentley High School with the school operating on a dual schedule: Franklin teachers and students began classes later than the Bentley students.
-During the 1960s, the school underwent additional expansion as another wing, a library, addition to the cafeteria, music rooms, and home economics classrooms were added.
+During the 1960s, the school underwent additional expansion as another wing, a library, addition to cafeteria, music rooms, and home economics classrooms were added.